trilamsr/scalable-ai-chat-with-temporal/README.md

 # Scalable AI Chat Application

-A production-ready, horizontally scalable real-time chat application with AI integration, built with modern technologies and enterprise-grade patterns.
+A production-ready, horizontally scalable real-time chat application with AI integration.
+It was built with modern technologies and enterprise-grade patterns, capable of handling long running data stream from AI even in the event of server failure.

 ## Features